Tilt-then-Blur or Blur-then-Tilt? Clarifying the Atmospheric Turbulence Model: Which One is Correct?

 The operator $\calB$ is a collection of tilt-free but spatially varying blurs.
 In the matrix notation, we can define a matrix $\mB$ where $[\mB]_{ij} = b_{\vx_i}(\vu_j)$ where $b_{\vx_i}$ is the tilt-free blur located at $\vx_i$.
 As before, $b_{\vx_i}$ is generated by the phase distortion at $\vx_i$ using high-order Zernike coefficients.
 The overall structure of the matrix $\mB$ is

-At this point, it is easy to understand why $\calT\circ\calB$ and $\calB\circ\calT$ cannot be the same.
-The reason is that matrices do not commute, i.e., $\mT\mB \not= \mB\mT$.
+At this point, it is easy to understand why $\calT\circ\calB$ and $\calB\circ\calT$ cannot be the same because matrices do not commute, i.e., $\mT\mB \not= \mB\mT$.
 In fact, if the tilt matrix is the one shown in \eref{eq: tilt example}, then $\mB\mT$ shifts $\mB$ to the left

 whereas $\mT\mB$ shifts $\mB$ upwards